cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

     This is also where the application can inform the underlying consensus engine of changes in the validator set.

 - CCV is an **IBC module**, which means it MUST implement the module callbacks interface defined in [ICS 26](../../core/ics-026-routing-module/README.md#module-callback-interface).
 The interface consists of a set of callbacks for
-  - channel opening handshake, which we describe in the [Initialization](./subprotocols.md#initialization) section;
+  - channel opening handshake, which we describe in the [Initialization](./methods.md#initialization) section;
-  - channel closing handshake, which we describe in the [Channel Closing Handshake](./subprotocols.md#consumer-chain-removal) section;
+  - channel closing handshake, which we describe in the [Consumer Chain Removal](./methods.md#consumer-chain-removal) section;
-  - and packet relay, which we describe in the [Packet Relay](./subprotocols.md#packet-relay) section.
+  - and packet relay, which we describe in the [Packet Relay](./methods.md#packet-relay) section.

 ### Interfacing Other Modules